 - Responsible Parties must ensure employees wear face coverings when they are within six feet of customers or coworkers.
-Employees also must wear face coverings any time they interact with customers (e.g. ringing up a purchase, wrapping an item to hand off). - Responsible parties must ensure that customers are only permitted entry into the retail store if they wear an acceptable face covering; provided, however, that the customer is over the age of two and able to medically tolerate such covering. - In addition to necessary personal protective equipment (PPE) as required for certain workplace activities.
-Responsible Parties must procure, fashion, or otherwise obtain acceptable face coverings and provide such coverings to their employees while at work at no cost to the employee.
-Responsible Parties should have an adequate supply of cloth face coverings, masks and other required PPE on hand should an employee need a replacement.
+Employees also must wear face coverings any time they interact with customers (e.g. ringing up a purchase, wrapping an item to hand off), even if they are six or more feet apart. - Responsible parties must ensure that customers are only permitted entry into the retail store if they wear an acceptable face covering; provided, however, that the customer is over the age of two and able to medically tolerate such covering. - In addition to necessary PPE as required for certain workplace activities, Responsible Parties must procure, fashion, or otherwise obtain acceptable face coverings and provide such coverings to their employees while at work at no cost to the employee.
+Responsible Parties should have an adequate supply of face coverings, masks and other required PPE on hand should an employee need a replacement or should an essential visitor be in need.
 Acceptable face coverings include, but are not limited to, cloth (e.g. homemade sewn, quick cut, bandana), surgical masks, N95 respirators, and face shields. - Face coverings must be cleaned or replaced after use and may not be shared.
-Please consult CDC quidance for additional information on cloth face coverings and other types of personal protective equipment (PPE), as well as instructions on use and cleaning. - Note that cloth face coverings or disposable masks shall not be considered acceptable face coverings for workplace activities that impose a higher degree of protection for face covering requirements.
-For example, if N95 respirators are traditionally required for specific retail activities, a cloth or homemade mask would not suffice.
+Please consult CDC guidance for additional information on cloth face coverings and other types of personal protective equipment (PPE), as well as instructions on use and cleaning. - Note that cloth face coverings or disposable masks shall not be considered acceptable face coverings for workplace activities that require a higher degree of protection for face covering requirements.
+For example, if N95 respirators are traditionally required for specific cleaning activities, a cloth or homemade mask would not suffice.
 Responsible Parties must adhere to OSHA standards for such safety equipment. - Responsible Parties must allow employees to use their own acceptable face coverings but cannot require employees to supply their own face coverings.
 Further, this guidance shall not prevent employees from wearing their personally owned additional protective coverings (e.g. surgical masks, N95 respirators, or face shields), or if the Responsible Parties otherwise requires employees to wear more protective PPE due to the nature of their work.
 Employers should comply with all applicable OSHA standards.